fortesdev/MultisensoryAccessibilityPlugin/README.md

    3. An instance to a *MSMaterialParameter*.
 This is a set of constant definitions used by the shaders.
 We provide one ready to use in the plugin's Content folder.
 We do not recomment altering it for the color blindness.
 Keep also in mind this file is shared with Color blindness aid.
    4. The color technique used for the aid.
 One is *Shaders*, very precise, but strict and lacking contrast.
 The second is using *LUTs* (Look-up tables), that allows a more refined and artistic definition, but bad for HDR.
 We recommend using shaders unless you create your own LUT definitions based on your map color patterns.
    5. The mode of aid.
 You can *Simulate* (to see how a color blind person see), *Simulate Corrected* (to see the correction as a color blindness person), and *Correct*, which should be the mode applied in production with the aid enabled.
-   6. The *Strenght* or of the aid (bigger the more severily affected a color cone is)
+   6. The *Strenght* of the applied color changes (bigger the more severily affected a color cone is)

 ![Screenshot 2025-03-09 at 17 14 00](https://github.com/user-attachments/assets/0c174c80-4503-40ba-b01f-a038bc5f677e)

 # Epilepsy aid setup

 1. This aid skips the use of post-processing volumes and instead use a new class, called *MultiSensoryAccessibilityEpilepsy*, based on SceneCapture.
-So start by adding an instance of this new class into your map, preferably point to a critical area where the blinking is expected.
-You can potentially also include it in your player, by making sure (through code), that the Player's camera is feeding the Scene Capture of the component (simply adding it to your Player blueprint will not work, as it needs the correct directional coordinates).
-More info about this at the end of this section.
+So start by adding an instance of this new class into your map, preferably pointing to a critical area where the blinking is expected (you'll see a preview of its field of view).
+You can potentially also include this component in your player, by making sure (through code), that the Player's camera is feeding the Scene Capture of the component (simply adding it to your Player blueprint will not work, as it needs the correct directional coordinates).
+But we do not recommend this - more info at the end of this section.
 2. Before using the *MultiSensoryAccessibilityEpilepsy*, take some time to check the available parameters this component provides in the editor:
-   §.
-The resolution of the capture used for analysis.
+   1. The resolution of the capture used for analysis.
 The higher, the more precise, but also more expensive hardware-wise (screen captures are analyzed between each frame)
-   1. The field of view of the capture (ideally, equal to your player's camera).
+   2. The field of view of the capture (ideally, equal to your player's camera).
-   2. The max amount of blinks per second allowed.
+   3. The max amount of blinks per second allowed.
 While under 5 is considered safe for most people, a conservative 3 is recommended.
    4. Screen fragment to check.
 This is the portion of the screen that must change in order for a blink to be considered dangerous.
 Default value is 5, which means, a blink in a fifth of the screen will trigger the recognition, while value 1 is the whole screen.
 Smaller the better protection, but the easier for false negatives to happen.
 This is the harder value to adjust as it depends on your gameplay.

  ![Screenshot 2025-03-09 at 17 14 47](https://github.com/user-attachments/assets/1b808459-2a8c-4500-87e6-0a4313a64e52)

 3. Once you have added an instance of the epilepsy component and decided your values above, you can use the delegate method *Callback Epilepsy* to know when a blink is happening in run time (or the blinking has stopped).
-You are free to inform the user, or preferably, blocked the dangerous view from the screen, when this happens.
+You are free to inform the user, or preferably, to block the dangerous view from the screen, when this happens.

  ![Screenshot 2025-03-09 at 17 14 22](https://github.com/user-attachments/assets/75a7d1ec-b43d-4862-b8c2-595cf953157a)